Yuvraajb/OSIPI_CAPLEX/README.md

 ## Contributing to the lexicon
 The lexicon is designed to the extensible and we actively engage researchers in the DCE/DSC MRI field to engage with its usage and development.
 If you would like to add or edit content (new entries etc.) of the lexicon, please either:
-1. contact the task force leads (currently Ben Dickie (ben.dickie@manchester.ac.uk) or Rianne Van der Heijden (rvanderheijd@wisc.edu) with your proposed changes.
+1. contact the task force leads (currently Ben Dickie (ben.dickie@manchester.ac.uk)) with your proposed changes.
 These will be reviewed at the next Task Force meeting (usually monthly).
 2. OR create a development branch of main and edit the .md files directly.
 Once done, submit a pull request (do not merge with main!), which will then be reviewed by the Task Force.

 ## Suggesting edits or additions to lexicon entries